Lokeshkumarsingh2580/Lokeshkumarsingh2580/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...java
+- 🔭 I’m currently working on ...Java
 - 🌱 I’m currently learning ...Java
-- 👯 I’m looking to collaborate on ...
-Java
+- 👯 I’m looking to collaborate on ...Java
 - 🤔 I’m looking for help with ...
-Ethical hacking , java.
+Ethical Hacking , Java.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... lokeshkumar6722@gmail.com
-- 😄 Pronouns: ...He/Him
+- 😄 Pronouns: ...He
 - ⚡ Fun fact: ...2580 is my passcode